Need a hand with maintaining your yard? A line trimmer can be a great gardening tool that'll help to give your yard a neat and tidy finish.

 Conversely, if this is your first foray into cordless tools, think very carefully about the brand you go with as it will probably dictate or limit all future purchases of cordless tools to that same brand.

-Line trimmers typically cost around $200 to $300, but prices can range from $60 to $900+.
+Line trimmers typically cost around $200 to $300, but we've tested line trimmers that range in price from $59 to $1047.
 Sometimes battery line trimmers are sold "skin only" or "baretool", which means they don't come with a battery system or batteries.
 Make sure you double check this, as you could be up for twice the cost you thought once you factor in batteries.
 The prices we display in our line trimmer review is for both the trimmer and batteries combined.

 Features to look for